AC-002.04 – Net ID Account Management

 1. Human Resources (HR) approves all requests for a Sponsored NetID.

 2. Requests must be sent to the HR request form.
-Any requests sent directly to Information Technology Services (ITS) will be result in the requestor being redirected to the aforementioned form.
+Any requests sent directly to Information Technology Services (ITS) will result in the requestor being redirected to the aforementioned form.

 5. Sponsored NetIDs must be renewed annually.